cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ## Pseudorandom Generators {#prg}

+> CP TODO Update the reference implementation to match.

 A pseudorandom generator (PRG) is used to expand a short, (pseudo)random seed into a long string of pseudorandom bits.
 A PRG suitable for this document implements the interface specified in this section.
 Concrete constructions are described in {{prg-constructions}}.

-PRGs are defined by a class `Prg` with a single parameter:
+PRGs are defined by a class `Prg` with the follwing associated parameter:

 * `SEED_SIZE: Unsigned` is the size of the input seed.

 A concrete `Prg` implements the following class method:

-* `Prg.expand(seed: Bytes, info: Bytes, length: Unsigned) -> Bytes` derives a byte string from the given seed and info string.
-The length of the output MUST be `length`.
+* `Prg(seed: Bytes, info: Bytes, length: Unsigned)` constructs an instance of `Prg` from the given seed and info string.
+The seed MUST be of length `SEED_SIZE` and MUST be generated securely (i.e., it is either the output of `gen_rand` or a previous invocation of the PRG).
+The info string is used for domain separation.

+* `prg.next(length: Unsigned)` returns the next `length` bytes of output of the PRG.
+If the seed was securely generated, the output can be treated as pseudorandom.

 Each `Prg` has two derived class methods.
 The first is used to derive a fresh seed from an existing one.
 The second is used to compute a sequence of pseudorandom field elements.
+For each method, the seed MUST be of length `SEED_SIZE` and MUST be generated securely (i.e., it is either the output of `gen_rand` or a previous invocation of the PRG).

 ~~~
 # Derive a new seed.
 def derive(Prg, seed: bytes, info: bytes) -> bytes:
+    prg = Prg(seed, info)
-    return Prg.expand(seed, info, Prg.SEED_SIZE)
+    return prg.next(Prg.SEED_SIZE)

 # Expand a seed into a vector of Field elements.
 def expand_into_vec(Prg, Field,
                     seed: Bytes,
                     info: Bytes,
                     length: Unsigned) -> Vec[Field]:
-    # TODO Specify a method for mapping a pseudorandom byte string
-    # to a sequence of field elemetns.
+    prg = Prg(seed, info)
+    vec = []
+    while len(vec) < length:
+        x = OS2IP(prg.next(Field.ENCODED_SIZE))
+        if x < Field.MODULUS:
+            vec.append(Field(x))
+    return vec
 ~~~
 {: #prg-derived-methods title="Derived class methods for PRGs."}